 • USE : Hike

-• DESCRIPTION : Begins near at the end of Baranof Street and the Cross Trail/Gavan Trail Trailhead, downtown.
-Follow the Cross Trail connector .8 mile to the Cross Trail, turn right and go .3 mile to the upper Gavan Trail.
+• DESCRIPTION : Begins near the end of Baranof Street at the Cross Trail/Gavan Trail trailhead, downtown.
+From Baranof Street follow the Cross Trail connector 0.8 miles to the Cross Trail, turn right and go 0.3 miles to reach the upper Gavan Hill Trail.
 It is well marked with signs.
-The upper Gavan trail has multiple staircases, switchbacks, and log steps with a steep climb.
-Great views of surrounding area.
-Can continue to Harbor Mt, or check out the nice shelter cabin at the top.
+The upper Gavan Hill Trail has multiple staircases, switchbacks, and log steps with a steep climb.
+There are great views of the surrounding area.
+You can continue to Harbor Mt, or check out the nice shelter cabin at the top.

-• Gavan Hill Trail – 2.1 miles from Baranof trailhead to ridge, 2400′ elevation gain
+• Gavan Hill Trail – 2.1 miles from Baranof St. trailhead to ridge, 2400′ elevation gain

 •Gavan Ridge to Harbor Mt shelter cabin- 1.5 miles, 600′ elevation gain

 •Harbor Mt Trail – 2.4 miles, 1000′ elevation gain – ups and downs to the shelter cabin

 • TIME : 6 Hours (one-way)

 • TRAILHEADS : End of Harbor Mountain Road & Baranof Street Trailhead (also accessible via Cross Trail connectors at Sitka High School or Yaw Drive).
 To start at Baranof St. and end at Harbor Mountain, you will have to stage a car at either trailhead, get back to the other trailhead or trade keys (and cell phone numbers) with someone going the other way.

 • RECOMMENDED SEASON : Mid spring through fall (though there is good skiing and snowshoeing on the ridges in winter).
 Beware avalanche areas.